capricious-slingshot/capricious-slingshot.github.io/_posts/2019-07-17-ruby_gems_in_a_nutshell.markdown

 2. At the Application Level via Gemfile

-Bundler will fetch the latest gem version for your platform from the source set at the top of your gemfile, or in the case of individual gems, from the specified ``:path``.
+Bundler will fetch the latest gem version for your platform from the source set at the top of your gemfile, or in the case of vendor specific gems, from the specified ``:path``.

 This location can be viewed using:

 			gem list sinatra -d                   (author/details of specific gem)

 More on the specifics of gemfiles below.